A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: MPNNs on Bofop-Signals

 Note that the action metric is defined in terms of profiles.
 Moreover, different bofop-signals can have the same profile.
 Hence, in order to analyze the continuity of MPNNs with respect to the action metric, we must first show that the output of any MPNN on a bofop-signal only depends on the profile corresponding to the bofop-signal.
 For this, we show how to directly formulate MPNNs on profiles, without referring to a specific inducing bofop-signal.

+The key observation is that profiles contain the information required for aggregation and update.
+To implement a message passing step, we inspect only those P-distributions in the profile that are supported on the diagonal, i.e., the set $T_d\subset\mathbb{R}^{2k+d}$ in which the $k-d+1$ to $k$ coordinates are equal to the last $d$ coordinates (Definition \ref{def:margdiag}).
+In Lemma \ref{lem:agg} we show that such P-distributions are of the form

+This form encodes the current signal together with the aggregated signal. \emph{Diagonal marginalization} (Definition \ref{def:margdiag} ) is precisely the operation in which we first restrict the profile to P-distributions of the form (*), and then marginalize (Definition \ref{def:marginal}) the duplicate coordinates of $f_1,\ldots,f_d$, to obtain the \emph{aggregated profile} $\mathrm{DM}_d(\mathrm{S}_k)$.

+A message passing layer on a profile takes the form $\varphi^{(l)}\tilde{*}\mathrm{DM}_{d}$ where $\tilde{*}$ is an operation called \emph{pushforward on the signal} (Definition \ref{def:pushsignal}).
+This implements the update function directly on the resulting P-distributions by simply pushing forward (Definition \ref{def:pushforward}) the last coordinate through the update function.

-In Appendix \ref{sec:MPNNprofile} we formulate two operations on profiles $S_k$, that we call \emph{pushforward on the signal}, denoted by $\varphi^{(l)}\tilde{*} {S}_k$, and \emph{diagonal marginalization}, denoted by $\mathrm{DM}_{d}(S_k)$.
-We then define the application of a message passing layer on a profile as the composition of $\varphi^{(l)}\tilde{*}$ on $\mathrm{DM}_{d}$.
-This is shown to be the canonical definition in the following sense: starting with a bofop-signal $(A,f)$, if we induce its profile ${\rm S}_k(A,f)$ and then apply a message passing layer $\varphi^{(l)}\tilde{*}\mathrm{DM}_{d}$, we get exactly the same result as applying the message passing layer on the bofop-signal $(A,f)$ via (\ref{eq:BofMPNN}) and then indicing a profile.
-For the formal construction, see Appendix \ref{sec:commutation}.
+This is shown to be the canonical definition in the following sense: starting with a bofop-signal $(A,f)$, if we induce its profile ${\rm S}_k(A,f)$ and then apply a message passing layer $\varphi^{(l)}\tilde{*}\mathrm{DM}_{d}$, we get exactly the same result as applying the message passing layer on the bofop-signal $(A,f)$ via (\ref{eq:BofMPNN}) and then inducing a profile.
+For the formal construction and an in-depth description of the implementation of MPNNs on profiles, see Appendix \ref{sec:commutation}.